265: The CFG Language

 Using the cfg form

-A cfg expression lets control flow along the edges of a control-flow graph (CFG) defined by the cfg expression, potentially binding so-called loop variables, until a halt CFG term is reached.
-Then, control flows backwards along the edges previously taken, potentially binding so-called return variables.
+A cfg expression lets control flow along the edges of a control-flow graph (CFG) defined by the cfg expression, potentially binding so-called CFG variables, until a return or return-values CFG term is reached.
+Then, control flows backwards along the edges previously taken, potentially making further CFG-variable bindings.
+A defer CFG term may call another CFG term after its last CFG term returns.
 Finally a Scheme expression is evaluated in an environment extended by these bindings, and its values are returned.

 The general form of a cfg expression is